Luca D'Angelo: Pisa

 On 24 June 2018, he became the new manager of Pisa.
 He obtained promotion to Serie B with the team during the 2018–19 season.

 Successively, he guided Pisa for three Serie B campaigns, the last of which saw the Tuscan side fighting for a Serie A spot, ending the regular season in third place, just one point out of direct promotion.
 They ultimately made it to the promotion playoffs, where they were defeated by Monza in a two-legged final after extra time.
 A few days later, Pisa announced that they had parted ways with D'Angelo after four seasons.

 On 19 September 2022, following the dismissal of his successor Rolando Maran, he was rehired as Pisa manager.
 On 2 June 2023, after completing the 2022–23 Serie B season in a mid-table placement and failing to qualify for the promotion playoffs, Pisa announced the dismissal of D'Angelo for a second time.

 On 15 November 2023, Serie B club Spezia announced that it had appointed D'Angelo as their new head coach in place of Massimiliano Alvini.

 After saving Spezia from relegation in the 2023–24 Serie B, D'Angelo guided the Ligurian club to third place in the league the following season, making it to the promotion playoff finals, where they eventually lost to Cremonese.
 D'Angelo's time as Spezia head coach ended on 4 November 2025, following a disappointing start to the 2025–26 Serie B season.
+On 23 March 2026, he was reinstated as Spezia head coach following Roberto Donadoni's departure.